BanchouBoo/bootique/README.md

         DEFAULT = $XDG_CACHE_HOME/bootique/theme

     BOOTIQUE_DMENU_COMMAND
-    	command used for the --menu option
+    	command used for the --menu option, can be any command that accepts newline-delimited piped input such as dmenu, rofi, fzf, etc.
         DEFAULT = dmenu
 ```